Kendall Jenner Covers Vogue India's 10th Anniversary Issue

 Starting at minute mark 0:44, watch as the Keeping Up With the Kardashians star struts down the hall of the stunning Samode Palace, in a lace, black mini featuring an asymmetrical shoulder.

 In mere seconds, the 21-year-old model transitions from room to room, in different couture looks.
-An embellished dress with exaggerated sleeves transitions into a goddess-like column dress, as shimmery, yellow tiles and intricate archways change into an interior with cement columns sand Robin-egg blue tapestry.
+An embellished dress with exaggerated sleeves transitions into a goddess-like column dress, as shimmery, yellow tiles and intricate archways change into an interior with cement columns and Robin-egg blue tapestry.
 It's a lot to behold—even Kendall's hair reaches for the sky—but it is, indeed, beautiful.

 Mario Testino / Vogue India